karpatkey/payload_decoder_v1/README.md

 ## Roles.sol

 ​
 Contains the functions that are exposed to being called by an Ethereum account.
-For creating/modifying/eliminating permissions granted to the Pilot account, `scoping` functions are called in the Roles contract deployed by the Avatar Safe (and can only be called by the owner).
+For creating/modifying/eliminating permissions granted to the Pilot account, `scoping` functions are called in the Roles contract deployed by the Avatar Safe (and can only be called by the owner).<br>
 ​
 This functions, their parameters and their execution consequences can be found in the [Roles Modifier v1](https://github.com/gnosis/zodiac-modifier-roles-v1) repo and in each of the contract deployments made by Avatar's implementing the standard.
 ​